kpospe/61040-portfolio/assignments/problemset1.md

 **purpose** allocate shared rooms fairly without scheduling conflicts

 **principle**
-  a user selects a room, date, and time interval if interval doesn't overlap existing reservations for that room, the system reserves it; otherwise the request is denied users can cancel reservations and view schedules
+  a user selects a room, date, and time interval;
+  if interval doesn't overlap existing reservations for that room, the system reserves it, otherwise the request is denied;
+  users can cancel reservations and view schedules

 **state**